 HBO’s The Gilded Age

-In the spring of 2021, Lyndhurst was privileged to be a filming location for HBO’s The Gilded Age by Downton Abbey creator, Lord Julian Fellowes.
+In the spring of 2021 and in 2022, Lyndhurst was privileged to be a filming location for HBO’s The Gilded Age by Downton Abbey creator, Lord Julian Fellowes.

 Lyndhurst’s third owner, Jay Gould is the real-life inspiration for the “new money” character George Russell.
 You can hear more about this from the creator and writer, Julian Fellows in ‘The Official Gilded Age Podcast’ via the link (start listening at the 43:00 mark) HERE and read about it in an article that summarizes it here from ScreenRant HERE.
 You can always come to visit Lyndhurst to hear more about Jay Gould and his life and to see the rooms used in the show by taking our Classic Mansion Tour.